smilies-polito/atlas-smilies/README.md

 ATLAS main functionalities include:
 - Computation of gene activity from scATAC-seq data
-- Support for multi-omics representations using [MuData](https://mudata.readthedocs.io/stable/)
+- Support for multi-omics representations using [MuData]
-- Creation of a Weighted Nearest Neighbor graph
+- Creation of a [Weighted Nearest Neighbors] graph
 - Trajectory inference based on multiple strategies
 - Trajectory evaluation based on unsupervised metrics